 Certainly our accomplishments (e.g., being pioneers in bioremediation and risk-based solutions) constituted the substance of our reputation.
 But people learned about it through the various marketing vehicles we used to spread the message.
 And we spread the message mostly by sharing our notable expertise with our audience.
 We mastered the practice of content marketing long before I ever heard the term.

 The difference between those two perspectives is what I call the Value Gap, and it's substantial.
 In fact, I believe that closing that gap is probably the best differentiation strategy you can choose.
-That means, of course, providing after the sale.
+That means, of course, providing exceptional client experiences after the sale.
 But it also means serving the client before sale by providing helpful advice and information—both in person and through your marketing.

 We can all point to a few situations where this strategy backfired.
 You helped the client identify the best solution during the sales process and they hired someone else to implement it.
 But I can point to many more examples where giving some free advice made all the difference in winning the job—and helping build our reputation.
 I'll take those odds in doing the right thing for the client, which means being helpful.
 What about you?
 I'd love to hear your perspectives on this topic.